jabedhasan21/java-hello-world-with-gradle/README.md

     + libs.
 Assembled project libraries (usually JAR and/or WAR files).

-+ Now Open `build.gradle` file and add this two line
++ To make this code runnable, we can use gradle’s application plugin.
+Add this to your `build.gradle` file.Now Open `build.gradle` file and add this two line
   ```
   apply plugin: 'application'
   mainClassName = 'hello.HelloWorld'